 - With the one-casting method, the different colors are cast into each other without intermediate hardening times.

-As already mentioned above, the latter procedure produces the more effective coloring or the clearer color separations.
+As already mentioned above, the latter procedure produces more effective coloring or clearer color separations.
 The single-casting method, on the other hand, gives you smoother color gradients.

 - Full-surface coloring: here you work with opaque or transparent pigments in a one-shot process

-Stripes: it is important to arrange the colors attractively and to allow time for the production.
+Lines: it is important to arrange the colors attractively and to allow time for the production.
 You work with this pattern in a multi-layer process.
 That means: you let your object harden after each layer.
-Stripes are one of the few patterns that are easier to create in portrait format.
+Lines are one of the few patterns that are easier to create in portrait format.

 - Marbling: here two or more colors run gently together.
 Fast hardening resin gives you particularly strong marbling.
-The different, colored resins are filled into the mold one after the other in a thin stream or drop by drop using the one-casting method.
+The different colored resins are poured into the mold one after the other in a thin stream or drop by drop using the one-casting method.

 - Clouds: here you drip the liquid color onto a still liquid resin layer.
-A direct mixing does not take place.
+Direct mixing does not take place.

 - Tortoise-sheet effect: a very elaborate effect that combines clear lines and defined color areas with marbled surfaces.
 You use the multi-layer method and work over several days.
 You alternately pour, drip and blot and use resins with different hardening times and flow properties.
 Basically, you combine camouflage and marbling techniques.